philgyford/twelescreen/README.md

     $ npm install -g grunt-cli

 Run this from within the `twelescreen/` directory to concatenate and minify JavaScript files.
-It uses the setings in `Gruntfile.js` which currently takes some files from within `public/js/src/` and puts the result in `public/js/dist/`:
+It uses the settings in `Gruntfile.js` which takes various JavaScript files and puts the resulting single file in `public/js/dist/`:

     $ grunt